Dr Siavash Bakhtiar

 Research

 My research is interdisciplinary and technology oriented.
 I am interested in the non-human agents that constitute our everyday life.
-My PhD thesis aimed to establish a conversation between French philosopher Bruno Latour and the work of contemporary thinkers in order to articulate a critical theory about everyday life technologies.
-Therefore, I am interested in studying the agency of objects, from the toothbrush to the smartphone, and their participation in the way we communicate and constitute symbolic entities such as 'society,' 'culture,' 'class' and 'gender identities.'
+My PhD thesis aimed to establish a conversation between French philosopher Bruno Latour and the work of contemporary thinkers to articulate a critical theory about everyday life technologies.
+Therefore, I am interested in studying the agency of objects, from the toothbrush to the smartphone, and their participation in how we communicate and constitute symbolic entities such as 'society,' 'culture,' 'class' and 'gender identities.'

 Publications